 Kelsey has been working collaboratively for over 14 years with both emerging and established artists to realize multimedia artworks for small galleries and major institutions.
 She has been involved in diverse projects including costumes for trapeze, life-sized replicas of movie sets realized in soft materials, inflatable robots, and finely pleated hand-dyed linen.
 A Barnard alumnae, she maintains her own sculptural studio practice and sells a small line of handmade furniture with her husband.

-Director of Shops
+Director of Shops & Acting Director of Operations

 An artist, educator, and administrator, Phoenix brings a distinct mastery of material studies and fabrication to her role as Director of Shops at Powerhouse.
 She previously directed the Parsons Donghia Materials Library at the Parsons School of Design, and facilitated the building implementation of the Parsons Making Center as the Coordinator of Academic Resources, implementing dynamic programming and resources with a focus on fabrication for the New School.
 Phoenix holds a B.F.A. in Photography from Savannah College of Art and an M.F.A. in Photography from Parsons School of Design.